 Nifty (Web, macOS, Windows, iOS, Android)

-If you're looking for a simple project management app that's far from basic, give Nifty a try.
+If you're looking for a simple project management solution that's far from basic, give Nifty a try.
 To be clear, the software doesn't skimp on features—it comes with plenty of customizable views, user permissions and controls, and even time tracking.
 But the defining characteristic of Nifty's project management is that it just works.
+Plus, Nifty can grow with your business—that's why it made our list of best enterprise project management software, too.

 A number of project templates across several departments and use cases means you can get up and running in no time at all.
 (Or you can import projects and tasks from your existing project management tool.)
 The streamlined project dashboard is among the most useful I saw, giving everyone a high-level view of the project outline, members, and recent activity.
 Click on Roadmap (to the right of the Dashboard tab) to get more details on project milestones, scheduling, and percent completion.